UCLA Law is proud to support its undocumented law students as they pursue their passion for justice and careers in the legal profession.

 - UCLA Office of Equity, Diversity and Inclusion

 - Thanks to our alumni and other donors, UCLA Law has tuition scholarships available for students regardless of their immigration status.

-- On October 5, 2013, California Governor Jerry Brown signed into law AB 1024 which authorizes the State Bar of California to issue a license to practice law to an otherwise eligible applicant, even if that person is not lawfully in the United States.
+- California law authorizes the State Bar of California to issue a license to practice law to an otherwise eligible applicant, even if that person is not lawfully in the United States.

-- On June 3, 2015, a five-judge panel of the NY Court of Appeals ruled that an otherwise eligible applicant to practice law in New York could not be denied due to immigration status.
+- In New York, an otherwise eligible applicant to practice law in New York cannot be denied due to immigration status.